Solarigraphy: Characteristics

-SOLARIGRAPHS are images that show real elements that cannot be seen with the naked eye, they represent the apparent trajectories of the sun in the sky due to the rotation of the Earth on its axis.
+Solarigraphs are images that show real elements that cannot be seen with the naked eye representing the apparent trajectories of the sun in the sky due to the rotation of the Earth on its axis.
 They are mostly made with pinhole cameras and very long exposures, from one day to six months between the winter solstice and the summer solstice or vice versa.
 The images show the different paths of the Sun the observer has according to the respective latitude over the earth's surface.

 The cameras are loaded with photosensitive materials (mainly photographic paper in black and white) so that the sunlight produces a direct blackening on the surface.
 The trajectories of the sun and the landscape image appear directly on the surface of the paper forming a negative that is digitised and treated with image processing software.
 These images also provide information about the periods in which the sun does not appear to be shining as it is hidden by clouds, which provides information about the weather.

-In López Calvín's words: "In these images, nature looks at itself beyond the limits of our perception.
-It is a kind of vision that will bring us closer to what is important within a landscape seen through the eyes, if they had them, of stones or trees.
-People, animals, clouds or rain are too ephemeral.
-Everything moves very fast and we lack details that need more time to be perceived.
-Thanks to this concept, we discover a way of seeing something that cannot be seen with the naked eye.
-The Sun is a clock that invites us to reflect on the relationship between light, space and time."